mozilla-releng/relengdocs/procedures/accounts_setup.md

 #### Mailing lists

-You should be added to the release@mozilla.com google group as a new hire.
+* You should be added to the release@mozilla.com google group as a new hire.
 This mailing list is managed by Google groups.
 Owners of this group will be able to add you.
 Send a test message to release@m.c to verify that your address has been added/subscribed.
 Talk to your manager if it is not working.
-You should be added to the releng@mozilla.com google group as a new hire.
+* You should be added to the releng@mozilla.com google group as a new hire.
 This mailing list is managed by Google groups.
 Owners of this group will be able to add you.
 Send a test message to releng@m.c to verify that your address has been added/subscribed.
 Talk to your manager if it is not working.

+:warning:
-WARNING: release@m.c can contain security-sensitive information.
+    release@m.c can contain security-sensitive information.
 Do not automatically forward your email to a system that is not under Mozilla's control.
 Same goes for releng@mozilla.com.

 ### Calendar